 - is at least 70% cheaper to operate and maintain.

 - can be deployed for extended periods of time for autonomous sensing.

 - can be deployed in an autonomous sensor network, extending use to new fields.

 Our technology is also the basis for a solid-state sensor that will open up whole new markets.
 The solid-state pH technology provides further value building on in-situ calibration, including:

 - Removal of storage issues of the glass electrode, since unlike glass electrodes, our solid-state sensor can be stored dry.

-- Robust, since we do not use glass, meaning it can be used more easily in the food and beverage industries.
+- Robust, since we do not use glass, meaning there is no special handling conditions.